heremaps/here-sdk-examples/README.md

 - **IndoorMap**: Shows how to integrate private venues.
 Exclusively available for the _Navigate Edition_.
 - **UnitTesting**: Shows how to mock HERE SDK classes when writing unit tests (the example app is available for the _Explore Edition_ and the _Navigate Edition_).

 Most example apps contain a class named "XY-Example" where XY stands for the feature, which is in most cases equal to the name of the app.
 If you are looking for example code that shows how to use a certain HERE SDK feature, then please look for this class as it contains the most interesting parts.

 Note that the overall app architecture is kept as simple as possible to not shadow the parts in focus.

+UI elements are mostly left out or kept minimal to not shadow the important parts of the code.
+Note that the HERE SDK itself does offer most APIs headless without UI.

 > Not all examples are available for all editions and platforms.